On Charge Conjugation, Correlations, Elitzur's Theorem and the Mass Gap Problem in Lattice $SU(N)$ Yang-Mills Models in $d=4$ Dimensions: Abstract

 \section{Abstract}

-We consider a four spacetime Euclidean dimensional Wilson lattice Yang-Mills model with gauge group ${\mathrm SU}(N)$, and the associated lattice Euclidean quantum field theory constructed by Osterwalder-Schrader-Seiler via a Feynman-Kac formula.
+We consider a $d=4$ spacetime Euclidean dimensional Wilson lattice Yang-Mills model with gauge group ${\mathrm SU}(N)$, and the associated lattice Euclidean quantum field theory constructed by Osterwalder-Schrader-Seiler via a Feynman-Kac formula.
 In the Wilson model, to each lattice bond $b$ there is assigned a bond variable $U_b\in{\mathrm SU}(N)$.
 The gluon fields are parameters in the Lie algebra of ${\mathrm SU}(N)$.
-We define a charge conjugation operator $\mathcal C$ in the physical quantum mechanical Hilbert space $\mathcal H$ and prove that, for $N\not= 2$, $\mathcal H$ admits an orthogonal decomposition into two sectors with charge conjugation $\pm 1$.
+We define a charge conjugation operator $\mathcal C$ in the underlying physical quantum mechanical Hilbert space $\mathcal H$ and prove that, for $N\not= 2$, $\mathcal H$ admits an orthogonal decomposition into two sectors with charge conjugation $\pm 1$.
 There is only one sector for $N=2$.
 In the space of correlations, a charge conjugation operator ${\mathcal C}_E$ is defined and an analogous decomposition holds.
 Besides, a version of Elitzur´s theorem is shown and applications are given.
 It is proven that the expectation averages of two distinct lattice vector potential correlators is zero.
 Surprisingly, the expectation of two distinct field strength tensors is also zero.
 It is known that, in the gluon field parametrization, the Wilson action is bounded (from above!) quadratically in the gluon fields.
 Towards solving the mass gap problem, in the gluon field expansion of the action, we show that there are no local terms, such as a mass term.
 However, the action associated with the exponent of the exponentiated Haar measure density has a positive local mass term which is proportional to the square of the gauge coupling $\beta = g^{-2} >0$ and the ${\mathrm SU}(N)$ quadratic Casimir operator eigenvalue.
-Our results also hold in spacetime dimension three.
-Of course, the orthogonal decomposition of the underlying quantum mechanical Hilbert space $\mathcal H$ has consequences in the analysis of the truncated two-point plaquette field correlation and the Yang-Mills mass gap problem: for $N\not=2$ and for, at least, for small $\beta$, a multiplicity-two one-particle glueball state (determining two mass gaps) is expected to be present in the low-lying energy-momentum spectrum of the Yang-Mills model.
+Although this property does not prove the mass gap, it indicates a mass gap is developed.
+Precisely, for Yang-Mills models, the spectral mass gap is associated with the exponential distance decay of the truncated two (gauge-invariant) plaquette field correlations via the Payley-Wiener theorem.
+Our results also hold $d=3$.
+The orthogonal decomposition of $\mathcal H$ has consequences in the analysis of the truncated two-point plaquette field correlation and the Yang-Mills mass gap problem: for $N\not=2$ and for, at least, for small $\beta$, a multiplicity-two one-particle glueball state (determining two mass gaps) is expected to be present in the low-lying energy-momentum spectrum of the Yang-Mills model.